-Turning to possible further developments let us recall that the Penrose limit of spacetimes yields the plane gravitational waves.
-In consequence, the propagation of quantum fields in a more realistic spacetime can be approximated in some local region (near null geodesics) by considering an appropriate plane waves spacetime.
-Such an approach was successively applied in Refs. \cite {b16}-\cite{b18c} to the the Green functions and then vacuum polarization in QED in the general curved spacetime.
-In this context, it would be also interesting to describe spacetimes for which explicitly solvable examples presented in Sec. \ref{s7} emerge as the Penrose limit.
-The other quite natural generalization is if we go beyond the plane waves and consider some pp-waves, gravitational wave beams \cite{b32} and linearized theory \cite{b33}.
-It is also worth to notice that the case of massless fields involves also a special analysis due to the possibility of massless particles creation by the gravitational field (in particular, see the recent considerations in \cite{b22a,b22b}); in fact such possibility can exist even for the massive fields; however, then some additional constrains have to be added \cite{b34}.
+Turning to possible further developments let us recall that the Penrose limit \cite{b10} of the spacetime yields a plane gravitational wave.
+In consequence, the propagation of quantum fields in a more realistic spacetime can be approximated in some local region (near the null geodesics) by considering an appropriate plane wave spacetime.
+Such an approach was successively applied in Refs. \cite {b16}-\cite{b18c} to the Green functions and then vacuum polarization in QED.
+In this context, it would be also interesting to describe spacetimes for which the explicitly solvable examples presented in Sec. \ref{s7} emerge as the Penrose limit.
+The other quite natural generalization corresponds to going beyond the plane waves and considering some pp-waves, gravitational wave beams \cite{b32} and the linearized theory \cite{b33}.
+It is also worth to notice that the case of massless fields involves also a special analysis due to the possibility of massless particles creation by the gravitational field (in particular, see the recent considerations in \cite{b22a,b22b}); actually, such a possibility can exist even for the massive fields; however, then some additional constrains have to be added \cite{b34}.
 Moreover, the results obtained may be useful in the context of trapping and soft problems in gravity \cite{b8c,b35a,b35b}.
-Finally, following Refs. \cite{b36a}-\cite{b36d} we hope that they can also be useful in the study of the light-matter interaction.
+Finally, following Refs. \cite{b36a}-\cite{b36d} we hope that they can be also useful in the study of the light-matter interaction.